 I was thrilled to have the chance to go to lunch with all my wonderful friends from

 the young adult group (IDR) at the church, too, and to reconnect with various youth from the church who came to Montellano this past Summer and w ho have a special place in their hearts for the Dominican Republic!
-I was so glad to catch up on your lives and to hear hopes from several
+I was so glad to catch up on your lives and to hear hopes from severalpeople about perhaps coming to the D.R. or Haiti to visit or serve in some way.

 As a person with home-towns now in two countries -- the U.S., my original home and the home I plan to return to in the future, and the Dominican Republic, which is my home for now while I’m working at HHI -- this book really resonated with me.
 I now understand that feeling missionaries get moving between their two countries for visits/sabaticals and then going back to work or service.
 It’s an exciting and somewhat linguistically confusing adventure having a foot in two different countries, two cultures, two home churches, and two groups of friends, speaking in two different languages, and following customs in two places… It takes a few days to re-adapt to the other country when you go “home” again – whichever way that trip “home” takes you. : ) But it’s a wonderful blessing feeling at home in 2 countries; getting on a plane and no matter whichever way you’re headed (whether to the U.S. or the D.R. now, in my case,) always being able to say “I’m going home.”